Muhammad-Tahir-S/helper-apps/README.md

 -   **`husky`**: Manages Git hooks.
 -   **`lint-staged`**: Runs linters on staged files.

-Before each commit, the hook automatically runs `eslint --fix` on all staged TypeScript and JavaScript files.
+Before each commit, the hook automatically runs `eslint --fix` on all staged TypeScript and JavaScript files, and performs a type check on TypeScript files.
 This has the following consequences:

 1.  **Automated Code Formatting**: Your code is automatically formatted and linted before it enters the codebase.
+2.  **Type-Safety Checks**: TypeScript files are checked for type errors before they can be committed.
-2.  **Commit Rejection**: If ESLint finds errors that it cannot automatically fix, the commit will be aborted.
+3.  **Commit Rejection**: If ESLint finds errors that it cannot automatically fix, or if the type-check fails, the commit will be aborted.
 You must manually fix the errors before you can commit your changes.

-This ensures that all code in the repository adheres to the established style guidelines, improving overall code quality and consistency.
+This ensures that all code in the repository adheres to the established style and type-safety guidelines, improving overall code quality and consistency.